FAngeletti/MatrixAlea/Readme.md

 #Presentation

 This matlab package gathers a set of functions and subroutines for the synthesis and analysis of random variables with matrix representation.
-In brief, The joint probability density of these random variables can be expressed as p(x_1, ..., x_n) = L (R_n(x_1 )..
+In brief, the joint probability density of these random variables can be expressed as p(x_1, ..., x_n) = L (R_n(x_1 )..
 R_n(x_n) ) / Z where R is a positive matrix function and L is a linear form on the space of matrices.